 International comparison Building and energy.
 Transparent walls with high thermal performance in Northern Europe.
 CSTB, Prebat, ADEME, PUCA

-Summary document on the research and development in progress on the opening and window in order to improve their thermal or acoustic performance.
+Summary document on ongoing research and development on opening elements and windows in order to improve their thermal or acoustic performance.
 (U <1 W / m².K) National and Local Context

 - a harsh climate and a long cold season

 - a strong energy dependence on foreign countries (with the possible exception of Norway, which despite everything has developed a program of low-energy buildings: the Smart Energy Efficient Building - SmartBygg project)